Frequently Asked Questions

 What are the requirements for admission?

-All applicants are required to complete the Graduate Record Examination (GRE) and possess a baccalaureate degree in a biological, natural or engineering science from an accredited university.
+All applicants must possess a baccalaureate degree in a biological, natural or engineering science from an accredited university.
 If an applicant’s baccalaureate degree is in another discipline, he/she is considered for admission if all of the following courses have been successfully completed: